sfomuseum/swifter-protomaps/README.md

 It was designed for use with an iOS application built around `WKWebKitView` views whose HTML/JavaScript code need to load and render local (on device) Protomaps tiles.

 It is not designed to be a general purpose function for serving files using HTTP `Range` requests.
+It uses the [swift-pmtiles](https://github.com/sfomuseum/swift-pmtiles) package under the hood.

 For a longer version detailing why we did this please see the [Serving map tiles to yourself using Protomaps and iOS](https://millsfield.sfomuseum.org/blog/2022/03/30/swifter-protomaps/) blog post.